Director: Stanislav S. Zakharenko, MD, PhD

 Investigators in the Division constitute a component of the Department of Developmental Neurobiology.
 As such, they have access to specialized departmental shared resources, including an integrated support structure for rodent behavior testing, 3-dimensional brain organoids, in vivo and ex vivo imaging, bioinformatics, production of genetically engineered animal models, single cell profiling, and advanced image processing and analysis.
 Institutional Shared Resources and Core Facilities also provide access to expertise and state-of-the-art technologies.

-Functional organization of spinal interneurons
+Functional organization of neural circuits controlling movement

 Molecular and organizational diversity of neuromodulatory circuits and their role in neuropsychiatric disease

 Neural circuits of learning, memory and their dysfunction in neuropsychiatric disease